TaskLens: Generating Task-Conditioned Scaffolded Interfaces for Learning Professional Creative Software

 \textbf{Task introduction.} UV unwrapping is a process for applying 2D textures to a 3D model's surface and requires domain concept understanding.
 It involves \textit{cutting} and \textit{unfolding} the 3D model into a flat 2D representation called a UV map.
 Each point on this 2D map, defined by U and V coordinates, corresponds to a vertex on the 3D model, allowing textures to be projected onto its surface.
 The major process includes defining seams---edges on the 3D model where the mesh will be split, and then executing an unwrap operation to generate the 2D layout of UV islands.
 Thereafter, these islands are arranged and optimized in the 2D space, and finally, the layout is checked to reduce distortions or overlaps.

-\textbf{Experience using the default UI.} Performing this task in the default UI (Figure \ref{fig:use_scenario_default_ui}) requires the user to navigate different menus and modes.
+\textbf{Performing the task using the default UI.} Performing this task in the default software UI of Blender (Figure~\ref{fig:use_scenario_default_ui}) requires the user to navigate different menus and modes.
 The user enters ``Edit Mode'', switches to ``Edge Selection'' mode, and then starts selecting edges on the 3D mesh.
 After selecting the edges, the user marks them as seams in a dedicated UV menu via ``Ctrl+E''.
-Following it, they ``right-click'' within the editing region to open an unwrapping operator to unwrap the 3D mesh along the marked seams.
+Following it, they ``right click'' within the editing region to open an unwrapping operator to unwrap the 3D mesh along the marked seams.
 The resulting UVs are viewed and refined in a separate UV Editor using tools from a toolbar.

 During the process, the user spends significant amount of time following tutorials and familiarizing themselves with the operations and UI, such that they can locate and use tools through keyboard shortcuts, right clicks, and the UV Editor's toolbar to complete the task.
 In addition, domain concepts relevant to their task are not integrated into their task execution but instead requiring additional learning effort by searching online or taking courses.